• Skip to primary navigation

 Q: What does isolation do?

-A: It allows for the desired differential signal (the voltage across the resistor) to pass on to the remaining circuitry while assuring that there is no path for the high common-mode voltage to reach that circuitry (Figure 1).
+A: It allows for the desired differential signal (the voltage across the resistor) to pass on to the remaining circuitry while assuring that there is no path for the high common-mode voltage to reach that circuitry, as shown in Figure 1.

 Fig 1: Galvanic isolation between the sense resistor and analog front end versus the rest of the circuitry takes the CMV “out of the picture.”
 (Image: Circuit Digest)